-I get it that a number of the patriarchs of craft brewing are getting to retirement and trying to figure out how to transition out of brewing.
+I get it that a number of the patriarchs of craft brewing are getting to retirement (check here for SECURE Act)and trying to figure out how to transition out of brewing.
 So I’d never shit on somebody’s decision to sell out.

 I do think the world’s largest breweries are disingenuous in their intentions moving into the craft beer world.
 They’ll buy a once-independent brewery — not naming names — and suddenly its IPA’s kegs are on the street for half as much as a true indie craft beer.
 It really shows they’re using these once-craft brands as pawns in their game to knock the true indie breweries off the board.